-- (d) In addition to any other penalties imposed by law for false swearing, neglect or refusal of any commissioner or employee to file a complete and accurate financial statement pursuant to the requirements of this section or the willful filing of an inaccurate statement shall, in the case of commissioners, constitute misfeasance in office, and shall, in the case of employees, constitute grounds for dismissal. - (e) The sworn financial disclosure statement shall contain: - (1) The identity, by name, of all offices and directorships. - (2) An identifying description of all real estate in the Commonwealth in which he or a member of his household has any interest, direct or indirect, including an option to buy, provided a commissioner's primary place of residence shall not be included. - (3) The name of each creditor to whom he or a member of his household owes moneys in excess of \$5,000, the category of the amount owed, and the interest rate, provided further that loans or credit extended between members of the immediate family and any mortgage upon the commissioner's primary place of residence shall not be included. - (4) The name of each business, insurance policy, or trust in which he or a member of his household has a financial interest, and the nature and category of the amount of such interest. - (5) The source, by name, and category of the amounts of any income in excess of \$1,000, including capital gains, whether or not taxable, received by him or a member of his household during the preceding year. - (6) A list of businesses with which a commissioner is associated that do business with or are regulated by the State and a description of the nature of such business or regulation. - (7) Any salary, fee, commission or other income, listed in dollar amount or value, received by a commissioner from any political subdivision of the Commonwealth or any agency of the Commonwealth, other than the commission, including the name of such political subdivision or agency or from any entity which maintains a person required to be registered as a lobbyist under any law requiring such registration. - (f) Where an amount is required to be reported by category the individual shall report whether the amount is less than \$5,000, at least \$5,000 but less than \$10,000, at least \$10,000 but less than \$25,000, or \$25,000 or more.
+(d) In addition to any other penalties imposed by law for false swearing, neglect or refusal of any commissioner or employee to file a complete and accurate financial statement pursuant to the requirements of this section or the willful filing of an inaccurate statement shall, in the case of commissioners, constitute misfeasance in office, and shall, in the case of employees, constitute grounds for dismissal.

+(e) The sworn financial disclosure statement shall contain:

+(1) The identity, by name, of all offices and directorships.

+(2) An identifying description of all real estate in the Commonwealth in which he or a member of his household has any interest, direct or indirect, including an option to buy, provided a commissioner's primary place of residence shall not be included.

+(3) The name of each creditor to whom he or a member of his household owes moneys in excess of \$5,000, the category of the amount owed, and the interest rate, provided further that loans or credit extended between members of the immediate family and any mortgage upon the commissioner's primary place of residence shall not be included.

+(4) The name of each business, insurance policy, or trust in which he or a member of his household has a financial interest, and the nature and category of the amount of such interest.

+(5) The source, by name, and category of the amounts of any income in excess of \$1,000, including capital gains, whether or not taxable, received by him or a member of his household during the preceding year.

+(6) A list of businesses with which a commissioner is associated that do business with or are regulated by the State and a description of the nature of such business or regulation.

+(7) Any salary, fee, commission or other income, listed in dollar amount or value, received by a commissioner from any political subdivision of the Commonwealth or any agency of the Commonwealth, other than the commission, including the name of such political subdivision or agency or from any entity which maintains a person required to be registered as a lobbyist under any law requiring such registration.

+(f) Where an amount is required to be reported by category the individual shall report whether the amount is less than \$5,000, at least \$5,000 but less than \$10,000, at least \$10,000 but less than \$25,000, or \$25,000 or more.
 An amount of stock may be reported by number of shares instead of by category of dollar value.
 No provision of this act shall be interpreted to prevent any person from filing more information or more detailed information than required.

-Section 11.
-Termination.

-Unless specifically authorized to continue in being and function by act of the General Assembly subsequent to the effective date of this act, the commission shall terminate its affairs and go out of existence on July 1, 1983.